Quick House Sales and Cash Buyers

 The pitfalls of unregulated quick house sale companies

-If a seller decides against using a quick house sale company regulated by the NAPB and registered with the Property Ombudsman, some of the potential pitfalls are:
+If a seller decides against using a sale company a member of the NAPB and registered with the Property Ombudsman, some of the potential pitfalls are:

 - You can end up in a long, drawn-out sale that goes on for months, not weeks.